ginerorama/CyanoGenes/README.md

 <img src="https://github.com/ginerorama/CyanoGenes/blob/master/images/output.png" >
 <br />
 <br />
 	Output file.
-In this example only Regulatory functions was enriched with a p-value 0.00414
+In this example a total of 17 genes were annotated and the Regulatory functional category was enriched with a p-value 0.00414.